 - May receive academic services through an individualized education program, or IEP

-- May require transition support as he or she reaches the age of majority
+- May require transition support as they reach the age of majority

-- May require assistance to live on his or her own
+- May require assistance to live on their own

 Military resources and support

 There are a number of military programs and resources available to support service members as they carry out their duties.
 These programs and resources include: